Judit Salvadó

 This project reinforced a key product lesson: AI only adds value when it reduces friction.

-Instead of chasing novelty, we designed a practical solution that scaled.
+Instead of chasing novelty and working for month on a complex AI feature, we designed a practical solution in 1 month.

 Smart Suggestions: Personalised Meal Recommendations

-WHAT WE DID Smart Suggestions was our first AI feature, replacing the old Recents list.
+WHAT WE DID Smart Suggestions was our first AI feature with the main goal of replacing the old Recents list.

 The challenge was to

-make recommendations that actually mattered to users by analysing habits in different meal buckets (breakfast, lunch, dinner, and snacks), so we created an algorithm that combines frequency, time of day, recent views, and individual behaviour.
+make recommendations that actually mattered to users by analysing habits in different meal buckets (breakfast, lunch, dinner, and snacks), so we created an algorithm combining frequency, time of day, recent views, and individual behaviour.

-This replaced a static list with a dynamic, personalised experience.
-The result is faster, more relevant logging and a system that adapts to each user’s habits.
+This replaced a static list with a dynamic and personalised experience.
+This ended up with a faster and more relevant logging and a list that adapts to each user’s habits.

-the challenge Carbs & Cals users fall into two main behavioural groups:
+the challenge Carbs & Cals users fall into two main groups:

 📝